mysticatea/react-helix/README.md

 Those flows don't depend on outside objects (e.g. Singleton dispatcher).
 Those depend on only its component tree.

-Next, Helix defines Action.
+Helix has three elements:

+* *Model* is immutable data structures.
-Action is functions that converts to the next world from the previous world.
+* *Action* is domain logics, they are functions that transforms from the previous *Model* to the next *Model*.
-Action is *just* functions.

-The root component has the application model as its state.
-When it received actions, then it applies the action to its state, thus view updating is triggered.

-In this way, we can make models become immutable and provide actions.

-Helix is suited to immutable models.
+* *View* is appearance, they show the *Model* and send *Action* by user operations.

+It's important, *Action* is just a function.

+The action is carried to the root component from detail components by event bubbling, then the root component applies the action to its state (= *Model*), and triggers view updating.

+That's all.

+`react-helix` is a library for Helix, provides two classes (and mixins).

+- `StageComponent` (or `StageMixin`) has an ability to catch actions that sent from its descendant, and apply the action to its state.
+  This is an implement for the root component.
+- `AgentComponent` (or `AgentMixin`) has an ability to dispatch bubbling events to send actions.
+  This is an implement for detail components.

 See Also [Examples](https://github.com/mysticatea/react-helix-examples)